vmware-samples/vcenter-event-broker-appliance/examples/powercli/datastore-usage-email/README.md

 Step 2 - Update `stack.yml` and `vc-datastore-config.json` with your environment information

+**Note:**
-<B>Note:</B> leave SMTP_USERNAME and SMTP_PASSWORD blank if you do not want to use authenticated SMTP
+- Leave SMTP_USERNAME and SMTP_PASSWORD blank if you do not want to use authenticated SMTP
+- The function supports pulling a To: email address from a custom field in vCenter.
+This allows administrators with vCenter access to configure email notifications without having to alter the JSON script configuration.
+To enable this feature, do the following:
+    - Create a custom field in vCenter, assign it to a datastore and give it an email address.
+For example, create a custom field named `NotifyEmail` and assign it a value of `admin@foo.com`
+    - In `vc-datastore-config.json`, add the name of the custom field `NotifyEmail` as the value for `DATASTORE_CUSTOM_PROP_EMAIL_TO`
+    - Add a vCenter URL and credentials to `VC`, `VC_USERNAME`, and `VC_PASSWORD`

+    When this is configured, an email address found in the custom field will be added to the email already defined in the `EMAIL_TO` section of the JSON file.

 Step 3 - Login to the OpenFaaS gateway on vCenter Event Broker Appliance